ByteTools Logo

 • Average tokens - Input/output separately

-• Cache hit rate - Should be 80%+ for stable apps
+• Cache hit rate - Should stay high for stable apps

-• Model distribution - % of requests by model type
+• Model distribution - Mix of requests by model type

 • Response quality - Accuracy, user feedback scores